deepchecks/deepchecks/docs/source/user-guide/nlp/supported_tasks.rst

 * **Token Classification** Label - For token classification the accepted label format is a sequence of sequences, with the inner sequence containing tuples in the following format: (class_name, span_start, span_end). span_start and span_end are the start and end character indices of the token within the text, as it was passed to the raw_text argument.
-Each upper level sequence contains a sequence of tokens for each sample.
+Each outer sequence contains the sequence of tokens for each sample.

 >>> text_classification_label_multiclass = [0, 0, 1, 2]
 >>> text_classification_label_multilabel = [[0, 0, 1], [0, 1, 1], [1, 0, 1], [0, 0, 0]]
 >>> token_classification_label = [[('class_1', 0, 2), ('class_2', 7, 10)], [('class_2', 42, 54)], []]

-Prediction Formats:
+Prediction Formats
 -------------------

 The accepted formats for providing model predictions and probabilities are detailed below